Shopping for Commercial Space? Here Are 13 Types of Retail Properties

 9. Free Standing Retail

-We’ve listed this type of retail after the big box CRE type because they’re the most similar.
-Only, freestanding retail is instead based around smaller, well-known retailers.
-They’re similar to big box retailers in that they will have freestanding buildings that aren’t connected to other retailers, as seen in strip malls.
+How is free-standing retail different from big-box?
+We listed this type of retail after the big box CRE type because they’re the most similar.
+Only, freestanding retail is smaller.
+They’re similar to big box retailers in that they will have freestanding buildings that aren’t connected to other retailers.
 This piece of CRE is single-use, so its size and customer radius will vary depending on the brand.
-Walgreens and CVS are often freestanding retail stores that fall within this category.

 10. Convenience Retail